 The goal of the PJM Generator Deliverability study is to determine if the aggregate of generators in a given Region can be reliably transferred to the remainder of PJM.
 Any generators requesting interconnection to PJM must be “deliverable” in order to be a PJM installed capacity resource.

-[To streamline the document, I am wondering if a detailed description of PJM’s approach (which I believe to be needed) shouldn’t be attached as an appendix.- Dave]
+[To streamline the document, I am wondering if a detailed description of PJM’s approach (which I believe to be needed) shouldn’t be attached as an appendix. – Dave (The proposed appendix needs to be distributed so that everyone can review it.)]

 PJM generation is divided into five Regions (see Attachment 1).
 Generators within each region are tested only under summer peak load conditions.
 The probability of all generation being available in an area and PJM being in a capacity emergency condition is highest in the summer period.
 Although capacity emergency conditions can occur at any time, the likelihood of all generation being available in a region and PJM being in a capacity emergency condition is lower at non-summer peak load levels.
 Therefore, other load levels are not evaluated.
 The PJM load will be modeled as per the latest PJM Load Forecast Report.
 All generators in PJM are initially modeled in service at 90% of their installed capacity value to simulate the average PJM generator forced outage rate of 10%.
 If the resulting PJM interchange results in PJM exporting more than the net scheduled firm transmission service, the PJM generators not in the Region under study are uniformly decreased until the PJM interchange equals the net scheduled firm transmission service.
 The interchange is adjusted because all non-firm exports will be cut during a PJM capacity emergency condition.
 This is the “base system” for study.
 Each Region is then studied to determine if there are problems delivering its internal generation to the network within the study region and to the rest of PJM when PJM is in a capacity emergency.
 This is accomplished through a two step process.
 The first step is a screening process using a multipurpose linear analysis tool to determine any potential overloads.
 The second step refines the results of the screening process and determines if an overload actually exists and, if so, to what extent.